jaejin0816/jaejin0816/README.md

 I'm interested in computer graphics and game making.
 I don't know much yet, and I'm a beginner, so I'm looking for someone to study hard with.
 I want to help each other and grow together.
+Then, I want to work on a project to create a simple 3D game using DirectX11.

 If you are interested, please contact me via my email.